Why Skylake Yosemite Camp?

 Where Do Skylake Campers Sleep?

 Skylake has 19 cabins on the girls’ side of camp and 18 cabins on the boys’ side.
 Each cabin has 4 double bunk beds accommodating 6 or 7 campers and 1 or 2 counselors.
 There is no electricity in the cabins!
-Besides, flashlights and candles make the camp more fun!
+Besides, flashlights and lanterns make camp more fun!

 Does Skylake Allow Parents to Contact Their Child by Telephone?